dheurtev/dheurtev/notes/monitoring.md

   * Issues : past standard but archaic : monolithic architecture, not user friendly, lot of manual config files and scripts, needs for plugins (not well maintained), difficult to integrate with other solutions, lack of personalized dashboards, manual nagios core update (security risk)
 ##### Deployment #####
 - [Automate Nagios deployment with Ansible](https://hobo.house/2016/06/24/automate-nagios-deployment-with-ansible/)
-- [Docker-nagios](https://github.com/ethnchao/docker-nagios): Docker-Nagios provide Nagios service running on the docker container and a series of solution for Nagios: Adagios for Web Based Nagios Configuration, Grafana for monitor metric & dashboards, Ndoutils for transfer monitor data to MySQL Database, NCPA&NRDP for nagios passive checks.
+- [Docker-nagios](https://github.com/ethnchao/docker-nagios): Docker-Nagios provide Nagios service running on the docker container and a series of solution for Nagios: Adagios for Web Based Nagios Configuration, Grafana for monitor metric & dashboards, Ndoutils for transfer monitor data to MySQL Database, NCPA&NRDP for nagios passive checks.**!!Not an official image - Do not use the image as pulls zips and exe from non official sources, but the build file is interesting to see how to integrate the various components**
    * [`Nagios Core 4.4.6`](https://github.com/NagiosEnterprises/nagioscore) Nagios core - the community version
    * [`Nagios Plugins 2.2.1`](https://github.com/nagios-plugins/nagios-plugins) Nagios plugins
    * [`Graphios 2.0.3`](https://pypi.python.org/pypi/graphios) Send Nagios spool data to graphite